stevecalla/file-mover-edx/README_TODOs.md

 run / open automatically on mac

+create npm pacakage with it? (how can a node js program be run on a schedule on a mac?)

 change directory logic to UofOregon repo; currently set to copy to local folder and git add to different directory (for testing)

+add some testing